 Alternative self-defence

 If you want to carry weapons for self-defence, you can, as long as you have a license.
-Nonetheless, even if you do get a permit, using your weapons is restricted to a crisis in which someone is threatening your life, and you necessarily have to use force to defend yourself.
+Even if you do get a permit, using your weapons is restricted to a crisis in which someone is threatening your life, and you necessarily have to use force to defend yourself.

 Also, having a weapon license might make you more legally liable, and it can even bring risks to your family and yourself.
 For instance, if you don’t know how to store it properly, you can injure yourself and others.